Vexcited/dotfiles/README.md

 # dotfiles
-My dotfiles for Windows, Debian, Termux and so on.
+My dotfiles for Windows, Arch-Linux, Termux and so on.

 ## Termux